Dark-Matter7232/DarkST/README.md

 - clipboard fix
 - w3m support
 - transparency
+- scrollback
+- copy command output(from luke's build of st)
+- copy url(from luke's build of st)

 As of now, it contains only suckless code with suckless.org patches and now instantOS specific features